liu00david/OLD_valorant_xp/README.md

 - 'U': Update game state: Hold the 'U' key to get a update on whether the game is still in queue or in game.
 Will also show local time.
 - 'I': Time elapsed and left: Hold the 'I' key to get an update on how many minutes passed, and how many minutes are left to run.

-If there is any problem happening (queue not starting, error messages), try starting again from (2.4) step B. If run XP bot.
+If there is any problem happening (queue not starting, error messages), try starting again from (2.4) step C.

 ***